BlueSpire/Durandal/README.md

 Welcome to the Durandal project!

 Durandal is a cross-device, cross-platform application framework designed to make building Single Page Applications (SPAs) easy to create and maintain.
-It's been used to build apps for PC, Mac, Linux, iOS and Android.
+We've used it to build build apps for PC, Mac, Linux, iOS and Android...and now it's your turn...

 ## Features